KIM MONTELIBANO HEIL,CSA

 cultural expertise to help navigate the creative process

-Kim is also currently serving as an Associate Producer at The Old Globe, where she from 2004-2013 under Craig Noel, Jack O’Brien, and Jerry Patch.
-She was the Associate Producer for San Diego Repertory Theatre, and as the Education Director at San Diego Junior Theatre.
-Currently she is acting as a Consultant to SDSU’s New Musical Initiative, where she works alongside Lynne Shankel and Crystal Skillman on their new musical, Postcard American Town.
+Kim is currently serving as the Associate Artistic Director at The Old Globe, having previously served as the Associate Producer from 2021-2023.
+She was the Associate Producer and Casting Director for San Diego Repertory Theatre, and the Education Director at San Diego Junior Theatre.
+In 2022 she was a Consultant to SDSU’s New Musical Initiative, where she worked alongside Lynne Shankel and Crystal Skillman on their new musical, Postcard American Town.
 Prior to San Diego, Kim was an associate for Broadway producer Arielle Tepper, and also served as the Associate Producer/Dramaturg for Second Generation’s In The Works Reading Series, where she produced workshops of plays by emerging Asian-American playwrights.
-She currently serves on the Board of the National New Play Network, and has also served on the boards of Diversionary Theatre and Blindspot Collective.
+She has served on the Boards of the National New Play Network, Diversionary Theatre and Blindspot Collective.
 Kim recently completed her term as an inaugural Ambassador for the newly-formed San Diego Theatre Alliance.
-As a passionate advocate of Equity, Diversity, and Inclusion, Kim founded The Nuance on Instagram (@thenuance2020), where she interviews artists about their financial experiences in order to dispel the myth of the “starving artist”.
 Kim holds an M.A. in Performance Studies from New York University.

 I BRING A DIFFERENT PERSPECTIVE TO THE ARTISTIC TABLE.